microfan1/CROWN/README.md

 ================

 ## 1. Overview
 This repository provides the code needed to compute the **C**onstrained **R**esidual Nodewise **O**ptimal **W**eight Regressio**n** (CROWN), which can be used to construct constrained portfolios in a high-dimensional scenario (p>T).
 It also shows different state-of-the-art methods in obtaining a solution for high dimensional portfolios with a large number of assets.
 Regarding the constraints, specifically, we consider portfolios with tracking error constraints, portfolios with tracking error jointly with weight (equality or inequality) restrictions, and portfolios with only weight restrictions.
+It accomodates the paper: Caner, M. and Fan, Q. (2025), Constrained Portfolio Analysis in High Dimensions with Tracking Error and Weight Constraints, Journal of American Statistical Association, forthcoming, arXiv preprint arXiv:2402.17523.

 Firstly, we need an estimator of covariance/precision matrix for the return data.